 For those hoping to camp, Lost Trail Campground is located Southwest of Creede on Forest Road 520.
 There are also good camping places available in the upper 4 miles of the trail.
 Keep in mind that the trail is muddy during the rainy season so it’s best used from May to September.

 Tips for West Lost Trail

-From Creede, Colorado travel 20 miles South West on Highway 149.
+From Creede, travel 20 miles South West on Highway 149.
 Turn left and travel 16.5 miles on Forest Road 520 to the Lost Creek trailhead.
-Hike for another 1.75 miles, the West Lost Trail start there.
+Hike for another 1.75 miles, the West Lost Trail starts there.